MyXoToD/makkusu.dev/src/pages/about/philosophy.md

 <h1 class="page-title" data-kanji="ルール">Philosophy & Rules</h1>

 This page is a collection of rules, values and philosophies I strive for.
 I don&rsquo;t follow each of them precisly but I very much aim towards it.
-Some are easy to go after, others are not.
+Some can be followed with ease, others can be quite a challenge.
 Sometimes it can also be very difficult to put values into words.
 My goal is to become a better or the best version of myself.

 ## 👍🏻 General